sifrr/sifrr-elements/README.md

 | [sifrr-stater](./elements/sifrr/stater.html) | State checker for sifrr elements, save them to storage, replay state changes, travel to past state | [![Minified + Gzipped](https://img.badgesize.io/sifrr/sifrr-elements/master/dist/elements/sifrr/stater.html?compression=gzip&maxAge=60)](./dist/elements/sifrr/stater.html) |
 | [sifrr-tabs](./elements/sifrr/tabs.html) | Android like tabs in browser | [![Minified + Gzipped](https://img.badgesize.io/sifrr/sifrr-elements/master/dist/elements/sifrr/tabs.html?compression=gzip&maxAge=60)](./dist/elements/sifrr/tabs.html) |

+## View examples
+Clone the repo and run `npm run examples-server` and go to http://localhost:2222

 ## How to use
 Copy contents of `dist/elements` to `elements` folder in your sifrr app.
 And use `Sifrr.Dom.load('<tag-name>')` to load that element like you do with any other sifrr element.